abrasive/shairport/README.md

 **(1) Starting and Stopping:**
 Starting and stopping Shairport Sync automatically is taken care of differently in different versions of Linux – see the previous section for an example of installing into a `systemd` or a System V based system.

 If you are using PulseAudio in the standard "user" mode, you can not start Shairport Sync automatically at boot time – it must be started when the user logs in to a GUI session.
 Various GUI tools exist to enable you to build a Startup Application.
 However, there does not appear to be a similar tool for terminating the program when you log out.
-Also, if the GUI switches to another user, the user's PulseAudio session is disconnected from the output device.
+Also, it the GUI switches to another user, the user's PulseAudio session is disconnected from the output device.

 **(2) Settings:**
 To get the best from Shairport Sync, you’ll need to (a) give Shairport Sync a service name by which it will be seen in iTunes etc. and (b) specify the backend you wish to use - `alsa` for the ALSA backend, or `pa` for the PulseAudio back end.
 If only one backend is included at compilation, or if the backend is ALSA, there is no need to explicitly specify the backend.